iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh Node**

-A worker node in a Kubernetes cluster with a chunk pod installed.
+The worker node in a Kubernetes cluster with a chunk pod installed.

 [**Namespace**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)